drew-abbo/mcfunc_compiler/README.md

 ]
 ```

-For more complicated projects with multiple namespaces you may want to employ a
+For more complicated projects with multiple namespaces you may want to write
-build system like Make since you'll need to compile each namespace with a
+your own build script since you'll need to compile each namespace with a
-separate command.
+separate build command (I'd recommend Python for that).

-## Building This Project
+## Building This Project From Source

 To build this project you must be using a Unix system like Linux or Mac OS (use
 [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if you're on
 Windows).

-You also need to have Python 3, CMake, Git, Make, and either GCC or
+You need to have Python 3, CMake, Git, and either GCC or Clang installed.
+I'd
-Clang installed.
+recommend you have Make installed since it has been tested here but other CMake
+generators may work.
 Make sure your compiler is updated to work with C++ 17.

 You can build the project by running the [build.py](./build.py) script from the
 root project directory.
 This will also run all of the tests.